perryrh0dan/EspHomeClient/readme.md

   "MQTTBroker",     // MQTT Broker server ip "MQTTUsername",   // Optional
   "MQTTPassword",   // Optional
-  "MQTTClient"      // Client name that uniquely identify your device );
+  "MQTTClient"      // Client name that uniquely identify your device is used for topic generation );

 void setup() {}